 The results of breast reduction surgery are considered permanent.
 However, the breasts may become larger or change shape during pregnancy, weight gain, or weight loss.

 If you are considering a breast reduction, contact your insurance company.
 Some insurance companies cover some or all of the costs of breast reduction surgery if surgery is being done to relieve back pain, skin problems, or other medical problems caused by large or heavy breasts.
-They generally will not cover breast reduction surgery being done solely to change the appearance of the breasts, because it is not considered a medically necessary procedure when done for this reason.
+They generally will not cover breast reduction Portland being done solely to change the appearance of the breasts, because it is not considered a medically necessary procedure when done for this reason.
 Often times insurance companies will require an usually large amount of tissue to be removed in order to cover the costs for the procedure

 To learn more about breast reductions contact Dr. Michael Workman today for a consultation.
 Questions are most effectively answered during the consultation because each case varies depending on an individuals wants and needs.